Know your rights

 Know Your Rights

-What are my rights in the U.S. if I am stopped by the police or an immigration officer?
+What are my rights if I am stopped by an immigration officer in public?

 How can I protect myself from immigration fraud?